 Honey wheat brown bread

-- Mix it well.
+- Stir it with a spoon until the yeast is completely dissolved.
 Let it sit undisturbed for 5 minutes.

 - Once the yeast activates (frothy and bubbly), go ahead with the recipe.
 If the yeast fails to do so, please discard and start over.

 - Add the whole wheat flour, bread flour, and baking powder to the mixing bowl of the stand mixer.